IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Usage.md

 - Cost values are **cached per (Expression, OutputIndex)** pair
 - Cache invalidation occurs automatically on mode/normalization change or graph edit
 - Wire labels auto-hide at far zoom levels (text LOD)
-- Legend updates at most 10 times per second (throttled)
+- Legend and Hotspots update at most 10 times per second (throttled)

 ### Memory

 - No persistent memory allocation beyond cached analysis results
 - Cache is cleared when closing a Material Editor tab
 - Legend overlay is destroyed on tab close

+### Wires Toggle for Performance

+If the Material Editor feels sluggish with MCV active on a complex material:
+1. Use the **Wires** toggle in the MCV dropdown to disable wire coloring
+2. Keep the Legend and Hotspots for overview without per-wire overhead